KevinHuang8/DATT/learning/README.md

 **NOTE: `configuration.py` should not be modified (it just defines the configurable parameters).
 To create a configuration, a new file needs to be created.**

-Each configurable parameter needs to be set to a `ConfigValue` (see `configuration.py`).
+Configurable parameters that can be randomly sampled during training can be set to a `ConfigValue` (see `configuration.py`).
 Each `ConfigValue` takes in the default value of the parameter, and whether or not that parameter should be randomized during training.
 If a param should be randomized, you need to also specify the min and max possible range of randomization for that parameter.

 Each parameter is part of some parameter group, which shares a `Sampler`, which specifies how parameters in that group should be randomly sampled if they are specified to be randomized.
 By default, the sampling function is just uniform sampling, but the sampling function can take in anything, like the reward or timestep, which can be used to specify a learning curriculum, etc. To add more info to the sampling function input, or to change *when* in training a parameter is resampled from the default, however, you must modify the task/environment.